The Spider Returns

 The Spider Returns is a 1941 15-chapter Columbia movie serial based on the pulp magazine character The Spider.
 It was the fourteenth of the 57 serials released by Columbia and a sequel to their 1938 serial The Spider's Web.
 The first episode runs 32 minutes, while the other 14 are approximately 17 minutes each.

 Plot

 Amateur criminologist Richard Wentworth, once the notorious masked vigilante The Spider, brings his former alter ego out of retirement to help his old friend, police commissioner Kirk, battle a dangerous, power-hungry maniac called the Gargoyle.
-This mysterious crimelord and his henchmen threaten the world with acts of sabotage and wholesale murder in an effort to wreck the national security of the United States.
+This mysterious crime lord and his henchmen threaten the world with acts of sabotage and wholesale murder in an effort to wreck the national security of the United States.

 Wentworth's identity is known only to his immediate coterie: his girlfriend Nita, his assistants Jackson and Ram Singh, and his butler Jenkins.
 Besides his frequent appearances in the Spider costume, Wentworth also masquerades as affable lowlife Blinky McQuade, who is friendly with underworld characters and can get inside knowledge of the Gargoyle's plans.